-Developmental delays in young children refer to when a child is not reaching expected milestones in certain areas like mental, physical, or emotional growth.
-If you believe your child is not developing as they should, a birth injury caused by medical malpractice may be to blame.
-Contact Sokolove Law today to learn how we may be able to help.
+When young children don’t reach expected mental, physical, or emotional milestones, they may be experiencing developmental delays.
+If you believe your child isn’t developing as they should be, a birth injury caused by medical malpractice may be to blame.

 What Are Developmental Delays in Children?